coltongrainger/quamash/README.md

 toc: false
 ---

-Here are scattered notes I've compiled to keep pace with my lectures.
+Here are scattered notes I've compiled to keep pace with lectures.
 The exposition matches that "As apeares in the wast booke", in the sense of

 > A rough account-book in which entries are made of all transactions at the time of their occurrence, to be posted afterwards into the more formal books of the set.
-[OED v4, waste-book]
+[OED v4, entry for "waste-book"]

 - course notes